 Analysis of design and operational features of nuclear reactor systems that are relevant to safety.
 Topics include radiation sources and exposure, engineered safety features, system reliability, transient and accident analysis, reactor containment and radionuclide source term, and NRC regulations and licensing.
 Emphasis will be placed on probabilistic risk assessment for representative nuclear power plants.

 Single particle orbits in electric and magnetic fields, moments of Boltzmann equation and introduction to fluid theory.
 Wave phenomena in plasmas.
 Diffusion of plasma in electric and magnetic fields.
-Analysis of laboratory plasmas and magnetic confinement devices.
+Analysis of laboratory plasmas and magnetic confinement devices and applications, including fusion.
 Introduction to plasma kinetic theory.

 NERS 472.
 Fusion Reactor Technology